ChrisCrewdson/plant/lib/db/mongo/schema.md

     "0": Floating Point Number - longitute,
     "1": Floating Point Number - latitude,
   }
+- stations (object of weather stations) - not implemented yet
 - public - a boolean flag which is missing (implied `false`) by default.
 Indicates if the geo location of these plants can be made public.
 - password - an array of objects - allows user with the password access to the geo positions at this location.
   - (expire-)date - date integer (locale based)